-23. DISPOSAL OF SURPLUS MATERIAL WHICH DOES NOT CONTAIN ASBESTOS and/or waste material, the cost shall be incidental to the cost of the project.
-All surplus and/or waste material shall be disposed of by Contractor, at and off-site location such as a landfill, subject to the following conditions:
+23. DISPOSAL OF SURPLUS MATERIAL WHICH DOES NOT CONTAIN ASBESTOS and/or waste material shall be disposed of by Contractor, at and off-site location such as a landfill, subject to the following conditions:

-No measurement or direct payment will be made for the hauling and disposal of surplus
+No measurement or direct payment will be made for the hauling and disposal of surplus and/or waste material, the cost shall be incidental to the cost of the project.
+All surplus